For the first time!!! Golden Bears win region

-SPRINGFIELD — They endured The Dunk as freshmen and The Blowout as sophomores.
+SPRINGFIELD — They endured The Dunk as freshmen and The blowout as sophomores.
 But Mt.
-Juliet’s seniors are going out for the first time in Golden Bear boys’ basketball history as region champions after finally knocking off Northeast in the 5-AAA final, 53-44, Thursday night.
+Juliet’s seniors are going out for the first time in Golden Bear boys’ basketball history as region champions after finally knocking off Northeast in the 5-AAA final 53-44 last Thursday night.

 “We were ready to play,” said 16-year Mt.
 Juliet coach Troy Allen, whose Bears had finished second some six times after Tim Bell’s teams reached three sectionals as region runners up in the 1990s.
 “We talked about being fearless.
 They’re as talented as anybody we’ve played all year.
 That’s the reason we scheduled East Nashville, McGavock, played Hillsboro twice, Siegel twice, just to be ready to play in a game like this.
 Obviously, we were ready.